In Traditional East Asian Medicine, we support pregnant patients to prepare their bodies for labor starting with weekly treatments at 36 or 37 weeks.

-I want to be clear that acupuncture treatments for labor preparation are not treatments to stimulate labor.
-Rather, they support the changes that are already happening naturally as the body prepares for labor.
+Acupuncture treatments for labor preparation are not treatments to stimulate labor.
+Rather, they support the changes that are already happening naturally.

-The acupuncture treatments are individualized to support the woman in what her body needs.
-Some women need acupuncture to boost energy and strength.
-Some women need acupuncture to move stuck energy.
-Some women need support with promoting sleep or calming anxiety or other issues that come up.
+The acupuncture treatments are individualized to support the patient in what their body needs.
+Some people need acupuncture to boost energy and strength, while others may need acupuncture to move stuck energy (known as “qi stagnation”).
+Some pregnant patients need support with promoting sleep or calming anxiety or other issues that come up.

-The main goal is that we support the woman to be the healthiest that she can be so that she can have a healthy labor.
+The main goal is that we support the pregnant patient’s health to promote a healthy labor.

-Many women, even women who have never had acupuncture before, feel very relaxed with the treatments.
-They lay on their side (or sometimes sitting up), propped with cozy pillows, and listening to relaxing music or a soothing guided meditation recording.
+Many patients, even those who have never had acupuncture before, feel very relaxed with the treatments.
+During the treatments, they lay on their side, propped with cozy pillows, and listen to relaxing music.

-At this stage, we start to use specific acupuncture points that we have previously avoided during most of the pregnancy because they are specific to preparing a woman’s body for labor.
-The needles themselves are usually placed in the lower back, feet and ankles, and in the outer ear and lobe (no, they aren’t placed in the belly!).
+At this stage, we use specific acupuncture points that we have previously avoided during most of the pregnancy because they are specific to prepare the body for labor.
+The needles themselves are usually placed in the lower back, legs, feet and ankles, and in the outer ear and lobe (no, the needles aren’t placed in the belly!).
 My needling style is very gentle and effective.

-For all of the pregnancy, the energy of the body has been an upward energy to hold the baby (or babies) in and up.
+For the entire pregnancy, the energy of the body has been an upward energy to hold the baby (or babies) in and up.
 Now, the body needs to transition to a downward energy for the baby to be born.

-What I have noticed over the past seven years of private practice is that even with stimulating acupuncture treatments, labor will not start until the body is ready and the baby is ready.
-Acupuncture may help move the process in a healthy direction and some of my patients go into labor 12-24 hours after their stimulating treatments.
+What I have noticed over my career is that even with stimulating acupuncture treatments, labor will not start until the body is ready and the baby is ready.
+Acupuncture can help move the process in a healthy direction and some of my patients go into labor 12-24 hours after their stimulating treatments.